PaulinaCzarnota/Mobile-Software-Development-Labs-2024-25/README.md

 5. **Battery Optimization**: Used lifecycle methods (`onPause()`, `onResume()`) to toggle location tracking, conserving battery when the app is in the background.

 This lab enhanced my skills in creating efficient, location-aware Android apps.

+### Lab 9: Notifications and Sensors in Android

+This lab focuses on working with Android notifications and managing scalar and vector sensors to provide real-time updates to the user.

+- **Part 1: Notifications**
+  Developed an app to display a notification using the `NotificationManager`.
+The app supports both pre-Oreo and post-Oreo devices by creating a notification channel for API 26 and higher.

+- **Part 2: Scalar Sensors**
+  Implemented an app to display real-time data from scalar sensors (e.g., temperature, light, proximity, and pressure).
+The app dynamically checks sensor availability and updates the UI with sensor values.

+- **Part 3: Vector Sensors**
+  Created an app to display X, Y, Z values from vector sensors such as Accelerometer, Gyroscope, Magnetic Field, Gravity, and Linear Acceleration.
+Used a `Toolbar` for a professional UI header and managed lifecycle methods for efficient resource usage.

+This lab improved my understanding of handling real-time data updates and leveraging Android's sensor framework effectively.